lunayuehuang/MSE544_ImageSegmentation/README.md

 After you've added or updated labels locally, re-zip the dataset folders into a new `image_data.zip` and replace the old one in your Colab session (drag-and-drop into `/content/`, or right-click → **Replace**).
 Then re-run **Part 0 — Setup of Google Colab → Step 0.B (unzip)** so Colab picks up your fresh `.json` files before Part 1.

 ![Update image_data.zip on Colab after labeling](github_images/labelme9-update-zip-file-colab.png)

+**Another good option is just uploading the new labels (.json files) to Google Colab training image folder "/mos2". **

 ---